TaimBak/immersive-yapping/README.md

 ## Algorithm

-The frequency-domain convolver implements Frank Wefers's Overlap-Add scheme for partitioned convolution.
+The frequency-domain convolver implements Overlap-Add scheme found in Frank Wefers's paper on partitioned convolution.
 Input blocks (B=512) are zero-padded to FFT size K=1024, transformed, multiplied with the pre-computed IR spectrum, and inverse-transformed.
 Overlap tails are accumulated across blocks for seamless reconstruction.
 The constraint K >= B + N - 1 prevents time-domain aliasing.

 ## References